-KAZAKHSTAN: Religious freedom to suffer in anti-extremist programme?
+KAZAKHSTAN: Freedom of religion and belief to suffer in "anti-extremism" programme?

-The Programme also involves extensive state involvement in teaching religion and controlling theological institutions (Islam appears to be the main or only faith that appears to be under consideration).
+The Programme also involves extensive state involvement in teaching religion and controlling theological institutions.
+State-controlled Islam appears to be the main or only faith to be promoted.

 "Freedom of religion and belief across the board will be more and more restricted," one member of a smaller vulnerable religious group told Forum 18 in early May.
 Kazakhstan already imposes extensive restrictions on freedom of religion and belief (see Forum 18's Kazakhstan religious freedom survey http://www.forum18.org/Archive.php?article_id=1352).

 The 21-page draft State Programme, prepared by the General Prosecutor's Office and seen by Forum 18, is apparently in the final stages of preparation.
 It is due to be presented for approval to President Nursultan Nazarbaev later in May and adopted by Presidential Decree by June.

-Although ostensibly targeted at "religious extremism and terrorism", some of the measures are openly targeted at all forms of specified manifestations of freedom of religion and belief, especially publication and distribution of religious literature, sharing faith and worship.
-The State Programme appears to make no attempt to justify such all-embracing controls by arguing that they are needed to identify the possibly small proportion of crimes among the many people engaged in such activity.
+Although ostensibly targeted at "religious extremism and terrorism", some of the measures are openly targeted at all forms of specified manifestations of freedom of religion and belief, especially publication and distribution of religious literature, sharing beliefs, and meeting for worship.
+The State Programme attempts to justify restrictions on freedom of religion and belief by arguing that they are needed to identify people committing crimes (as the government defines this) among those exercising freedom of religion and belief.